solidi/hl-mods/workspace/redist/readme.txt

     - "santahat" - players are capped off with santa hats and randomly say "hohoho", "merry christmas"
     - "sanic" - evil santa and sanic with a santa hat team up against you
     - "loopback" - teleport to the place of your last frag
-    - "maxpack" - drop all weapons and ammo in play
+    - "maxpack" - drop all weapons and ammo in play (Multiplayer only)
     - "infiniteammo" - all weapons have infinite ammo
     - "randomweapon" - spawn with a randomly selected weapon
     - "speedup" - everything is sped up by half!
+(Single-player only)
+    - "rockets" - a random chance of rockets throw on attack!
+    - "invisible" - everyone is partially invisible!
+    - "grenades" - a random chance of a grenade throw on attack
+    - "astronaut" - gravity is turned down
+    - "snowballs" - a random chance of snowballs throw on attack
+    - "pushy" - all weapon attacks push you back like a gauss attack
 - "mp_randommutators [0|1]" selects three random mutators on map change
 - "mp_chaostime" - how many seconds until chaos mutators are rotated
 - "mp_spawnweapons [0|1]" - Spawn weapons or not